Data Breach Insurance in Oregon

 • Number of employees

-All of these factors will be instrumental in determining how much cyber liability insurance your small business needs.
+All of these factors will be instrumental in determining how much cyber insurance your small business needs.

 What are the penalties for not giving notice of a data breach?